leonidg/gitdoc/Git.md

 nothing to commit, working directory clean
 ```

 This command is a little more straightforward than `git checkout --`.
 It brings the state of Git exactly back to the state at a particular commit.
 All data (that Git knows about) that were changed in that time are brought back exactly to the state they were in at that commit.
-This is why we didn't have to specify that it was `foo.txt`—it doesn't undo individual files, it undoes **everything**.
+This is why we didn't have to specify that it was `foo.txt`: it doesn't undo individual files, it undoes **everything**.

 In some ways, the fact that this can be used to undo uncommitted changes to a file is also almost an accident.
 This command takes a commit to reset back to, and since we didn't provide one, it used `HEAD` as a default.
 So in effect, running `git reset --hard HEAD` says "bring the state of the repository back to the latest commit."
 In other words, totally undo all the changes made since then.

 You might be wondering, "what would happen if we did, for example, `git reset --hard HEAD^`?"
 Would it actually delete the most recent commit and bring us back to the one before that?
-The answer is yes—sort of.
+The answer is yes&mdash;sort of.
 The repository would indeed be made to look exactly like the previous commit and if you ran `git log`, the commit that `HEAD` used to point to would not appear.
 It would look as if that commit was lost forever.

 In actuality, it wouldn't be.
 That's because Git actually keeps around objects for a while, even if nothing is pointing to them.
 Every so often, it runs a process called "garbage collection" in which those commits get deleted.
 But that doesn't happen for a while, and until then the commit would be available.
 Let's try it!